Force over Distance: The Prepared Mind

 But he can’t say any of those things.

-He doesn’t know how to say them and Rush probably wouldn’t know how to respond if he did.
+He doesn’t know how to say them and Rush wouldn’t know how to respond if he did.
 He can only tell Rush about an action that he took, and let him infer what he will.
 Hopefully he’ll take the right things from it.
 That Eli doesn’t want him to die.
-That he wants to help him.
+That he wants to help.
 That he’s willing to go a long way, maybe all the way, to do so.
 But also that Eli is doing this because he gives a damn and he’ll be intensely pissed off if Rush takes that sentiment and twists it into something that hurts anyone.

 And Rush knows it.
 God, he must because he looks away and his cheek twitches.
 He runs a hand through his hair.
 “So you’re in then,” he says.